Geography of the Netherlands

 The geography of the European Netherlands is unusual in that much of its land has been reclaimed from the sea and is below sea level, protected by dikes.
 It is a small country with a total area of 41545 km2 and ranked 131st.
 With a population of 17.4 million and density of 521 /km2 makes it the second most densely populated member of the European Union after Malta, and the 12th most densely populated country in the world, behind only three countries with a population over 16 million.
-Consequently, the Netherlands is highly urbanized.
+Consequently, the Netherlands is highly urbanized, concentrated in the so-called Randstad which makes up 20% of the land area but almost half of the total population.